Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 Pay monthly

-Commit to a period, pay each month.
-The longer you stay, the more you save.
+Commit to a minimum stay, pay each month.
+The longer your contract commitment, the more you save.

 2-month commitment